a11yproject/a11yproject.com/CONTRIBUTING.md

 - CSS changes must be done in ``.scss`` files first, never just the compiled files.
 We use [Codekit](http://incident57.com/codekit) to compile our *Sass* and *Compass*.

-## Pull requests
+## Pull Requests

-- Filing a descriptive issue then assigning it to yourself before you commit would really help get your commit accepted.
+Filing a descriptive issue and then assigning it to yourself, before you send your request, will help in get your commit accepted.
+This way we'll have a better understanding of what your request entails and why it was made.

 ## To Set up Locally